microsoft/pxt-adafruit/docs/lessons/counter/quiz-answers.md

 ![](/static/mb/lessons/counter-2.png)

 We included the code ``on button pressed("A")`` that runs each time the user presses A. The code increments `count` by `1`.
 We increase `count` by 1 whenever the user presses the button.
-So the third time the A button is pressed on the BBC micro:bit, the number 3 is displayed
+So the third time the A button is pressed on the @boardname@, the number 3 is displayed

 <br/>